 - drooping face, mouth, or eye on one side

+The cranial nerves run from the brain to the head and face and control movement and sensation.
 An injury to the brain, such as a concussion, can damage these nerves and affect how well they work.

 Lupus is a disease of the immune system that can affect many parts of the body, including the nerves.
 If the tissue surrounding nerves is swollen, the pressure may affect the nerves’ ability to transmit information.

-Lupus can be very difficult to diagnose due to the number of symptoms.
+Lupus can be difficult to diagnose due to the number of symptoms.
 Other symptoms that could indicate damage to the nervous system include problems with vision, dizziness, pain affecting the face, or a drooping eyelid.

-This condition affects blood flow to the farthest parts of the body, such as the hands and feet, but can also affect the lips and tongue.
+This condition affects blood flow to the farthest parts of the body, such as the hands and feet, but it can also affect the lips and tongue.

 Blood vessels will respond to the cold or to stress by shrinking, which causes a feeling of extreme cold, tingling, or numbness.
 It may also turn the affected part of the body white or blue.

 The most common reasons for tingling lips are physical damage to the lips, viruses that affect the skin, and allergic reactions.
-These causes should all be easy to spot and to treat at home, although prescription medication may be needed.
+These causes should all be easy to spot and treat at home, although prescription medication may be needed.